OfficeDev/teams-toolkit/packages/vscode-extension/media/itp/itp.md

 ![Create account](./createone.png)

->Note: You cannot Sign in with *.onmicrosoft.com account, otherwise you will meet following error in next step.
+>Note: Please do not Sign in Microsoft 365 Dev program with a *.onmicrosoft.com account.
+Otherwise, you will meet the following error in the next step.

 ![Sign in with wrong account](./joinnowerror.png)